 Coronavirus update - a message to our customers

-You may still need to speak with us of course and we will be here for that too but we need to prioritise supply emergencies and helping those in vulnerable circumstances.
-Our website is the best way to contact us with other enquiries.
-I know this is a worrying time and some will be concerned about paying their water bill.
+You may need to speak with us of course and we are here for you, particularly those that may need extra help at the moment.
+I know some people will be concerned about paying their water bill.
 Rest assured that we already have financial support available to those that need it and have put more measures in place now too - have a look below at the ways we can help.

-Lastly, I want to thank my colleagues at SES Water and our supply chain for their unwavering professionalism, commitment and flexibility during uncertain times - their extraordinary resilience means no one needs to worry about their water supply and we will continue to work tirelessly over the coming weeks and months to ensure this will always be the case.
+Lastly, I want to thank my colleagues at SES Water and our supply chain for their unwavering professionalism, commitment and flexibility during uncertain times - their extraordinary resilience means no one needs to worry about their water supply and we will continue to work tirelessly to ensure this will always be the case.

 Ian Cain, Chief Executive Officer at SES Water

-The health and safety of our employees is really important to us, and we’re asking for your help and support to protect them as well as you and your families.
+The health and safety of our employees and customers is really important to us, and we’re asking for your help and support to protect them as well as you and your families.

-If we should call at your home to deal with an emergency and you’re unwell, please let our teams know immediately so that we can take the necessary precautions to keep you and our teams safe.
+As an essential service provider we are still allowed to work in customers' homes and will therefore continue to carry out all activity while taking the necessary extra precautions.
+This includes asking a few questions when we arrive to check that it is a safe situation for everybody.
+If we should call at your home and you’re unwell, please let our teams know immediately so that we can take the necessary precautions to keep you and our teams safe.

 Facing financial hardship